janrito/janrito.github.io/about/index.markdown

 WC1E 6BT
 United Kingdom
 {:.side-note}

-I recently finished my MA in [Humanities Computing][] under the supervision of [Stan Ruecker][] at the [University of Alberta][].
-My research centred around an rich-prospect interface: the Texttiles Browser, an experiment in leveraging available metadata to visualise and browse medium sized text collections.
-My [thesis][] title is: *The Texttiles browser: an experiment in rich-prospect browsing for text collections*.

 My research interests are visualisations, image processing and analysis, and the role of semantic metadata in information sharing.
 I am also interested in